PRTProject.com - The future of transportation

 PRT vehicles are a shared public resource, available on demand, rather than individually owned.
 While the majority of the vehicles will be dedicated to basic passenger service, the system also provides for specialized vehicles...

-If an individual were to make a large purchase at the local hardware store, they would summon a public freight vehicle.
+If an individual were to make a large purchase at the local hardware store, a specialized freight vehicle would be summoned.
 This fulfills the need of individuals who currently own pickup trucks for occasional weekend home improvement projects in a much more economical way.

 Vehicles can be leased to businesses for a variety of customizations, although modification of underlying chassis or mechanics would not be allowed.
 Vehicles in this category would not receive preferential routing.